4dn-dcic/fish_omics_format/docs/source/demultiplex.rst

 Data Columns
 ------------

-Each row corresponds to data associated with an individual Spot or Trace.
+Each row corresponds to data associated with an individual Localization event.

 The first column of this table is always Loc_ID.
 The second column has to mandatorily be Spot_ID.